rsek/dataforged/starforged_moves.md

 **When you are in a bad spot and fight back against a foe at close-quarters**, roll +iron; **when you exchange fire at a distance**, roll +edge.

 On a **strong hit**, mark extra progress.
 You overwhelm your foe and are in control.
 On a **weak hit**, mark progress, but you are dealt a counterblow or setback.
 You stay in a bad spot and must __Pay the Price__.

 On a **miss**, your foe dominates this exchange.
 You stay in a bad spot and must __Pay the Price__.

 ### Face Defeat

-**When you abandon or are deprived of an objective**, envision the consequence of this failure, clear the objective, and __Pay the Price__.
+**When you abandon or are deprived of an objective, envision the consequence of this failure**, clear the objective, and __Pay the Price__.

 If the fight continues, you may create a new objective and give it a rank to represent the changing situation.
 If any objectives remain, the fight continues and you are in a bad spot.